 Robert L. Gallucci

-Previously, he served as Dean of Georgetown University’s Edmund A. Walsh School of Foreign Service, for 13 years.
+Previously, he served as Dean of Georgetown University’s Edmund A. Walsh School of Foreign Service, for 13 years where he now serves as Distinguished Professor in the Practice of Diplomacy.
 He completed 21 years of government service, serving since August 1994 with the U.S. Department of State as Ambassador at Large.
 In March 1998, the Department of State announced his appointment as Special Envoy to deal with the threat posed by the proliferation of ballistic missiles and weapons of mass destruction.
 He held this position, concurrent with his appointment as Dean, until January 2001.

 Dr. Gallucci began his foreign affairs career at the Arms Control and Disarmament Agency in 1974.
 In 1978, he became a division chief in the Department of State’s Bureau of Intelligence and Research.
 From 1979 to 1981, he was a member of the Secretary’s Policy Planning Staff.
 He then served as an office director in both the Bureau of Near Eastern and South Asian Affairs (1982-83) and in the Bureau of Political-Military Affairs (1983-84).
 In 1984, he left Washington to serve as the Deputy Director General of the Multinational Force and Observers, the Sinai peacekeeping force headquartered in Rome, Italy.
 Returning in 1988, he joined the faculty of the National War College where he taught until 1991.
 In April of that year he moved to United Nations Headquarters in New York to take up an appointment as the Deputy Executive Chairman of the UN Special Commission (UNSCOM) overseeing the disarmament of Iraq.
 He returned to Washington in February 1992 to be the Senior Coordinator responsible for nonproliferation and nuclear safety initiatives in the former Soviet Union in the Office of the Deputy Secretary.
 In July 1992, Dr. Gallucci was confirmed as the Assistant Secretary of State for Political-Military Affairs.